mirelac/stretchingcorrelations/README.md

 # stretchingcorrelations
 python script for searching co-occuring words in wikipedia articles

 Partially relies on Jonathan Goldsmith's wikipedia api and on bits of code written by Joseph Wilk.
-For questions or code drop me a line at: